developer-portal/content/tech/languages/ruby/sinatra-installation.md

 ## Sinatra installation

-To install Sinatra on Fedora as a gem, install Ruby first and then run:
+To install the latest upstream version of Sinatra, install Ruby first and then install Sinatra from RubyGems.org using the `gem` command:

 ```
 # dnf install ruby